UKCloud/documentation/articles/other/other-ref-knowledge-guidelines.md

 #### Bulleted lists

-Bullet lists are for lists of items where the order doesn't matter.
+Bulleted lists are for lists of items where the order doesn't matter.
 For lists where the items are short, incomplete sentences, you don't need to include a full stop at the end of each item.
 For longer sentences or multiple sentences, use full stops.
 But be consistent within each list; if one item in a list needs a full stop, all items that list should end in a full stop.
 Include an empty line in between each item in the list.

 - Bulleted lists